 By MICK ROBERTS ©

-A little pub, named after a mythical Aboriginal swamp creature is a fine example of how changing transport routes and habits can make or break a publican.
+A QUAINT inn, named after a mythical Aboriginal swamp creature, is a fine example of how changing transport routes can make or break a publican.

-The New Bunyip Hotel traded about 80 kilometres south east of Melbourne, along what would later become the Princes Highway between Sale and the Victorian capital city for half a century before local authorities forced its closure in 1917.
+The New Bunyip Hotel traded about 80km south east of Melbourne, along what would later become the Prince’s Highway.

 In his later years Connor was a farmer at Mount Shannon, Prahan, before his death on December 12 1887 at the age of 64.
 His widow, Honora, at the grand age of 82 became the licensee of the Halfway House at Nar-Nar-Goon in 1897.
 She died at the age of 84 on July 31 1899.